Considerations for Domestic Relations Issues During the Pandemic

 While each situation and court differs, it’s important to understand the implications this pandemic has on your domestic relations issues.
 You should contact your attorney for any questions or counsel regarding your specific situation.

-Jacqueline M. Johnston, a lawyer in the Youngstown office of Harrington, Hoppe & Mitchell, focuses on family law, civil litigation and criminal defense matters.
+, a lawyer with Harrington, Hoppe & Mitchell, focuses on family law, civil litigation and criminal defense matters.
 She can be reached at (330) 744-1111 or at jjohnston@hhmlaw.com.